adityas129/blog/content/posts/Socratica.md

 [The tweet that started it all](https://twitter.com/adityas129/status/1495465853776769035).

-Below is the very first Memo me and Aman sent out to the first set of attendees of the inaugural Socratica session.
+Below is the very first memo [Aman](https://amanmathur.com/home) and I sent out to the first set of attendees of the inaugural Socratica session.
 Very short, sweet but to the point:

 ## Welcome to Socratica!